JaninaMattes/janinamattes/README.md

 ### Hi there and welcome to my GitHub page 👋

 My name is Janina and I am a master's student of Computer Science at the University of Munich.
-My focus lies in [machine learning](https://github.com/JaninaMattes/document-layout-analysis-backend/tree/main), [VR game development](https://github.com/JaninaMattes/robotics-vr-game) and I am currently learning about [high-performance computing](https://github.com/JaninaMattes/High-Performance-Computing-Exercises).
+My focus lies in [**machine learning**](https://github.com/JaninaMattes/document-layout-analysis-backend/tree/main), [VR game development](https://github.com/JaninaMattes/robotics-vr-game) and I am currently learning about [high-performance computing](https://github.com/JaninaMattes/High-Performance-Computing-Exercises).
 I have a passion for robotics, science, learning and sharing my knowledge with others.
 You can see a full list of what I am up to on my [projects & portfolio](https://janinamattes.github.io/#profile) (currently a work in progress).

 ---